SanjeetDutt/Technology-Stack/HLD/001 Introduction to HLD and load balancing.md

 	- whenever a request, come to the load balancer, the load balancer will evaluate to which server this request to go.
 	- for an example in chat GPT, if a prompt history of a user stored in server, a and that user will prompt and another command, the request should go to the server, which already have the prompt history not to the server, which is new to the prompt
 	- this will reduce the RTT
-	- this is also called as **SHARDING**
-		- it means redirecting the request to the appropriate server based upon an identification
 	- the algorithms are used to redirect the request are
 		- mapping of the request
 			- in this, we will be making a hash map of an identification key with the server name map in a variable